Build an Exit Intent Lightbox on the Cart Page

 View of the panel in Action Builder with the drag-and-drop field and the CLICK HERE button to upload an image file

 6. On the Details tab, input into Lightbox ID a unique ID to differentiate the lightbox you're creating from other lightboxes.
-Select an option from Display Frequency to determine if a site visitor sees the lightbox more than once.
-For this use case, Display Frequency is set to Once per session.
+Select an option from Display frequency to determine if a customer sees the lightbox more than once.
+For this use case, Display frequency should be set to Once per session.

-If you want to restrict or limit when the lightbox fires, you can configure the Ignore mouse exiting on left and Ignore mouse exiting on right settings to disregard specific parts of the viewport.
+If you want to restrict or limit when the lightbox fires, you can configure Ignore mouse exiting on left and Ignore mouse exiting on right on the Details tab to disregard specific parts of the viewport.
 Doing so is useful if you want the lightbox to fire only if a site visitor moves out of the viewport at a specific place, such as near a close or exit button, instead of when they navigate to another window that may be adjacent to it.
 These settings are optional.

 7. Add the click zone for the button on the lightbox that returns customers to the cart page when they click it.
 Click the Creatives tab, and then click EDIT to launch Content Builder.